Written by

 If your Mac uses macOS 10.12 Sierra or earlier but the external hard drive is APFS (Apple File System) formatted, this could result in Mac not recognizing an external hard drive.
 You are advised to reformat the drive to Mac OS Extended (HFS+) or update your macOS.

-2. Manually mount the external hard drive in Disk Utility
+Fix 7.
+Manually mount the external hard drive

-When the OS fails to mount the external disk, you can try to mount it manually in Disk Utility.
+You can do some remediation when the OS fails to mount the external disk.
+That is to mount it manually in Disk Utility:

 - Expand the View option in the Disk Utility toolbar and choose Show All Devices.